emonty/pyos/docs/cloud_dns.md

 The `limit` parameter determines how many records are returned, and must be a value between 1 and 100.
 If no `limit` is passed, a value of 100 is used.
 The `offset` parameter determines where in the listing to begin when fetching.
 The value of `offset` defaults to 0 if not specified.
 Additionally, the value of `offset` must be either zero or a multiple of the limit.
 Together they enable paging across all of your domains.

-To make things easier, `pyrax` offers two convenience methods: `list_previous_page()` and `list_next_page()` for traversing your domain records.
+To make things easier, `pyos` offers two convenience methods: `list_previous_page()` and `list_next_page()` for traversing your domain records.
 After the initial call to `list()`, you can then navigate through the pages of results with these methods.
 Each raises a `NoMoreResults` exception when there are no additional pages of results to fetch.
 For example, assume that there are 15 domain records, and you want to show them in pages of up to 4 at a time.
 This code does that for you:

     domains = dns.list(limit=4)
     print domains